bblacey/ezlo-hub-kit/ReadMe.md

                     .then((hub) => hub.info()); //Automatically connects
 ```
 #### Keep-Alive
-When an `EzloHub` establishes a local authenticated secure-websocket connection with the physical EzloHub, it initiates a best-effort keep-alive strategy to maintain the connection across faults (e.g. hub reboot, stale websocket, etc.).
+When an `EzloHub` establishes a local secure connection with the physical EzloHub, it initiates a best-effort keep-alive strategy to maintain the connection across faults (e.g. hub reboot, stale websocket, etc.).
 This ensures that `ezlo-hub-kit` powered applications retain an active connection whenever the hub is operable and accessible on the local network.

 ### Hub Properties
 Using an `EzloHub`, applications can retrieve a hub's `info`, `devices`, `items`, `scenes` and `rooms` properties.
 The following example retrieves the hub `info` and `devices` for each hub available on the local area network.